Constrained Generalized Delaunay Graphs Are Plane Spanners: Introduction

 Chew~\cite{C89} showed that if an equilateral triangle is used instead, the spanning ratio is 2 and this ratio is tight.
 In the case of squares, Chew~\cite{C86} showed that the spanning ratio is at most $\sqrt{10} \approx 3.16$.
 This was later improved by Bonichon~\etal~\cite{BGHP12}, who showed a tight spanning ratio of $\sqrt{4 + 2 \sqrt{2}} \approx 2.61$.

-In this paper, we show that the \delGraph $G$ is a spanner whose spanning ratio depends solely on the properties of the empty \circle $C$ used to create it: We show that $G$ satisfies the $\alpha_C$-diamond property and the visible-pair $\kappa_C$-spanner property (defined in Section~\ref{sec:SpanningRatioDelaunay}), which implies that it is a $t$-spanner for:
+In this paper, we show that the \delGraph $G$ is a spanner whose spanning ratio depends solely on the properties of the empty \circle $C$ used to create it: We show that $G$ satisfies the $\alpha_C$-diamond property and the visible-pair $\kappa_C$-spanner property (defined in Section~\ref{sec:SpanningRatioDelaunay}), which implies that it is a $t$-spanner of $\Vis(P,S)$ for:

 This proof is not a straightforward adaptation from the work by Bose~\etal~\cite{BCCS10} due to the presence of constraints.
-For example, showing that a region contains no vertices that are visible to some specific vertex $v$ requires more work that showing that this same region contains no vertices, since we allow vertices in the region that are not visible to $v$.
-Induction cannot be applied in a straightforward manner as in the unconstrained case because not all pairs of vertices are visible to each other.
-Moreover, we prove a slightly stronger result, where constraints are not necessarily edges of the graph.
+For example, showing that a region contains no vertices that are visible to some specific vertex $v$ requires more work than showing that this same region contains no vertices, since we allow vertices in the region that are not visible to $v$.
+Also, since the spanning ratio between some pairs of non-visible vertices of the constrained Delaunay graph may be unbounded (i.e., the length of the path between any two non-visible points can be made arbitrarily large by extending a constraint that blocks visibility), any proof of bounded spanning ratio needs to be restricted to the visible pairs of vertices.
+This implies that induction can only be applied to pairs of visible vertices, meaning that the inductive arguments cannot be applied in a straightforward manner as in the unconstrained case, since in the unconstrained case there is a spanning path between every pair of vertices.

+Our spanning proof works directly on the Delaunay graph, instead of constructing the required paths using the Voronoi diagram as was done in~\cite{BCCS10}.
+This simplifies the algorithm for constructing these short paths, and also simplifies the proofs.

+It is also worth noting that our definition of constrained Delaunay graph is slightly more general than the standard definition of these graphs: While it is usually assumed that all constraints are edges in the graphs, we do not require this and only add a constraint as an edge if it also satisfies the empty circle property used to construct the rest of the graph.
+Therefore, our result is slightly more general since we show that a subgraph of the standard constrained Delaunay graph is a plane spanner.
 We elaborate on this point in more detail in Section~\ref{sec:Preliminaries}.

-Though the spanning proof is very general, since it holds for arbitrary \circle{s}, its implied spanning ratio is far from tight.
-To improve on this, we also consider the special case where the empty \circle $C$ is a rectangle and show that it has spanning ratio at most $\sqrt{2} \cdot \left( 2 l/s + 1 \right)$, where $l$ and $s$ are the length of the long and short side of $C$.
+Finally, though the aforementioned result is very general, since it holds for arbitrary \circle{s}, its implied spanning ratio is far from tight.
+To improve on this, in Section~\ref{sec:rectangles} we consider the special case where the empty \circle $C$ is a rectangle and show that it has spanning ratio at most $\sqrt{2} \cdot \left( 2 l/s + 1 \right)$, where $l$ and $s$ are the length of the long and short side of $C$.
+This reduces the dependency on the aspect ratio from cubic (as implied by our general bound) to linear.